sunnyraj10411/BraccioShapeTracer/README.md

 # Braccio Shape Tracer

-The repository uses LLMs to generate coordinates of various shapes that are then traversed using the Braccio robot.
+The repository uses Large Language Models (LLMs) to generate coordinates of various shapes that are then traversed using the Braccio robot.
+The purpose of this repository is to teach students robotic control using LLMs.
 Most of the code base has been picked up from https://github.com/lots-of-things/braccio_moveit_gazebo.
 The following updates and changes have been made.

 Update:
 1. The code base was updated to Python 3 from the previous Python 2.